Image by Mark Mawson Getty Images

 Shimmering titanium Museo Guggenheim Bilbao is one of modern architecture's most iconic buildings.
-It has almost single-handedly lifted Bilbao out of its post-industrial depression and into the 21st century – and with sensation.
-It boosted the city’s already inspired regeneration, stimulated further development and placed Bilbao firmly in the international art and tourism spotlight.
+It played a major role in helping to lift Bilbao out of its postindustrial depression and into the 21st century – and with sensation.
+It sparked the city’s inspired regeneration, stimulated further development and placed Bilbao firmly in the international art and tourism spotlight.

-Some might say, probably quite rightly, that structure overwhelms function here and that the museum is more famous for its architecture than its content.
+Some might say that structure overwhelms function here and that the museum is more famous for its architecture than its content.
 But Canadian architect Frank Gehry’s inspired use of flowing canopies, cliffs, promontories, ship shapes, towers and flying fins is irresistible.

 Gehry designed the museum with historical and geographical contexts in mind.
 The site was an industrial wasteland, part of Bilbao’s wretched and decaying warehouse district on the banks of the Ría del Nervión.
 The city’s historical industries of shipbuilding and fishing reflected Gehry’s own interests, not least his engagement with industrial materials in previous works.
 The gleaming titanium tiles that sheathe most of the building like giant herring scales are said to have been inspired by the architect’s childhood fascination with fish.

 Heading inside, the interior is purposefully vast.
 The cathedral-like atrium is more than 45m high, with light pouring in through the glass cliffs.
-Permanent exhibits fill the ground floor and include such wonders as mazes of metal and phrases of light reaching for the skies.
+Permanent exhibitions fill the ground floor and include Richard Serra's massive maze-like sculptures in weathered steel and Jenny Holzer's 9 LED columns of ever-flowing phrases and text fragments (in English, Spanish and Basque) that reach for the skies.